Bonaventure Cemetery – Savannah’s Most Beautifully Haunting Walk

 The cemetery is huge so it is easy to get turned around if you’re taking a DIY tour.
 There are wooden signs throughout.
 However, many of the most popular gravesites are a short walk from the parking area.
 For example, the oldest gravesite, the Mercers, Corrine Lawton, and Little Gracie are nearby.

-Corrine Lawton Grave
+Corrine Lawton’s Grave

 From the parking lot take a right so that you’re overlooking the river on Greenwich.
 Take your second left and the Lawton’s grave is on your right.
 The young woman passed away right before her wedding day.
 The statue was created in Italy.

-M. Barclay Taliaferro
+Marie Barclay Taliaferro

 Shell Girl – George Baldwin Plot